 This reminds me of a time when I pulled into a fast food parking lot driving a car that had some dents in the front.
 A guy came up to me with a bucket full of tools, hammers, sandpaper, etc. and he said “You want me to fix the body work on your car?
 50 Bucks.”
 I said, “$50, that’s pretty cheap.
 What are you going to do for $50?”
 He said, “I’m going to bang out all the dents for you.”
 I said, “That’s really not fixing it.”
 He said, “All you would have to do is prep it and paint it but I don’t do that.
 Hey, what do you expect?
 That’s all you get for 50 bucks.”
 I thought for a second and then answered “Thank you very much but I think I’m going to have to decline your very tempting offer of body work.”
 I knew if I accepted, the job would still require more work to get it done right.

 The online divorce for $299?
 Well, if you are the kind of person who likes to do their own surgery or fill their own cavities, maybe it’s a good idea, but for the rest of us, we would like to go to a professional to be sure it gets done correctly.
-Going with Mediation you can get your divorce done the right way at a fraction of the cost of a litigated divorce.
+Using Mediation by a trained matrimonial mediator familiar with Family Law will get your divorce done the right way at a fraction of the cost of a litigated divorce.

-When contemplating divorce I offer a free consultation describing the mediation process.
-We will discuss all the issues that need to be addressed to give you a better understanding of how long it takes, and how much it costs.
-I encourage you to ask questions so I will try to provide to you useful answers and information so you can make an informed decision.
+Meet with me for a free consultation describing the mediation process.
+You will both then have a better understanding of the issues, how long it takes, and how much it costs.
+I encourage you to ask questions.
+I will try to provide to you both useful answers and information so you can make an informed decision.